matthewkling/topoclimate.pred/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This R package generates high-resolution estimates of biologically effective microclimate for landscapes across North America, using tree species distributions as climate indicators.
+This R package generates high-resolution estimates of tree-specific bioclimate variables for landscapes across North America, using tree species distributions as climate indicators.
 It accompanies the paper Kling, Baer, & Ackerly (currently in review).